Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Introduction

-It would be tempting to attribute these failings to the simplicity of the maximum likelihood estimator and the modelling choices that we consider, for surely something more complicated ought to render regression well-posed. \Cref{sec:what-does-not-help} demonstrates that there may not exist an easy solution in the deterministic interpolation regime, at least if the tractability of a Gaussian process model is to be retained.
-Namely, we prove the following extensions: \begin{enumerate} \item[(i)] A certain cross-validation estimator of the scale parameter shares the undesirable property of maximum likelihood estimation of producing infinite lengthscale estimates when the data are $m$-constant. \item[(ii)] Inclusion of a parametric prior mean function, which too is estimated from the data (i.e., as in universal kriging), does not help. \item[(iii)] Simultaneous maximum likelihood estimation of the scale and lengthscale parameters does not prevent ill-posedness. \end{enumerate} What \emph{does} guarantee well-posedness is the inclusion of a regularisation or a nugget term, which corresponds to an assumption by the user that the data are corrupted by additive Gaussian noise.
-It is intuitive that the maximum likelihood estimator should be more well-behaved if the data are noisy as it may be merely by chance that the dataset is $m$-constant.
-But this happens because regularisation forces the predictive distributions to be non-degenerate, no matter the lengthscale.
-Indeed, numerical evidence in \Cref{sec:regularisation} indicates that $\lambda_\ML$ is infinite even in the regularised setting as long as the regularisation term is sufficiently large.
-A possible interpretation of this observation is that for sufficiently large assumed noise level \emph{any} data could have been plausibly generated by a constant mean shift of the prior mean.
-The use of regularisation can hardly be considered a proper solution to ill-posedness because the interpolation property of the conditional process, desirable in many applications, is lost and an influential degree of freedom is introduced.
-Both practical and theoretical implications of our results are discussed in \Cref{sec:conclusion}.
+It would be tempting to attribute these failings to the simplicity of the maximum likelihood estimator and the modelling choices that we consider, for surely something more sophisticated ought to render the problem well-posed. \Cref{sec:what-does-not-help} demonstrates that there may not exist an easy solution in the deterministic interpolation regime, at least if the tractability of a Gaussian process model is to be retained.
+Namely, we prove the following extensions: \begin{enumerate} \item[(i)] A certain cross-validation estimator of the scale parameter shares the undesirable property of producing infinite lengthscale estimates when the data are $m$-constant. \item[(ii)] Inclusion of a parametric prior mean function, which too is estimated from the data (i.e., as in universal kriging), does not prevent ill-posedness. \item[(iii)] Simultaneous maximum likelihood estimation of the scale and lengthscale parameters does not prevent ill-posedness. \end{enumerate}